Mobilization: Mobilization in World War II

 Poland partly mobilized its troops on August 24, 1939, and fully mobilized on August 30, 1939, following the increased confrontations with Germany since March 1939.
 On September 1, 1939 Germany invaded Poland, which prompted both France and Britain to declare war on Germany.
 However, they were slow to mobilize, and by the time Poland had been overrun by the Axis powers, only minor operations had been carried out by the French at the Saar River.

 Canada actually carried out a partial mobilization on August 25, 1939, in anticipation of the growing diplomatic crisis.
 On September 1, 1939, the Canadian Active Service Force (a corps-sized force of two divisions) was mobilized even though war was not declared by Canada until September 10, 1939.
 Only one division went overseas in December 1939, and the government hoped to follow a "limited liability" war policy.
 When France was invaded in May 1940, the Canadian government realized that would not be possible and mobilized three additional divisions, beginning their overseas employment in August 1940 with the dispatch of the 2nd Canadian Division (some units of which were deployed to Iceland and Newfoundland for garrison duty before moving to the UK).
 Canada also enacted the National Resources Mobilization Act in 1940, which among other things compelled men to serve in the military, though conscripts mobilized under the NRMA did not serve overseas until 1944.
 Conscripts did, however, serve in the Aleutian Islands Campaign in 1943 though the anticipated Japanese defense never materialized due to the evacuation of the enemy garrison before the landings.
 Service in the Aleutians was not considered "overseas" as technically the islands were part of North America.

 The United Kingdom mobilized 22% of its total population for direct military service, more than any other nation in the WWII era.

+Up to 34 million soldiers served in the Red Army during World War II, representing the largest military force in world history.

 Post–World War II

-Volodymyr Zelenskyy, the President of Ukraine, signed a decree on February 24, 2022 on the general mobilization of the population in the 2022 Russian invasion of Ukraine.
+Volodymyr Zelenskyy, the President of Ukraine, signed a decree on February 24, 2022 on the general mobilization of the population in the Russian invasion of Ukraine.
 Conscripts and reservists were called up over the next 90 days to "ensure the defense of the state, maintaining combat and mobilization readiness".
-Men between the ages of 18-60 were prohibited from leaving the country.
+Men between the ages of 18 and 60 were prohibited from leaving the country.
+In April 2024, President Zelenskyy signed a new mobilization law to increase the number of troops.
+He also signed into law a measure lowering Ukraine's army mobilization age from 27 to 25.

 Vladimir Putin, the President of Russia, announced a partial mobilization on 21 September 2022 of existing reservists, most particularly those that have military experience.
 According to claims of the Russian defence minister Sergei Shoigu, 300,000 reservists would be mobilized.